-Besides gat4601, the gene gm-hra was introduced.
-The gm-hra gene is an optimized form of the endogenous acetolacte synthase (als) gene.
+Besides gm-fad2-1, the gm-hra gene was introduced.
+The gm-hra gene is an optimized form of the endogenous acetolacte synthase (ALS) gene.
 The enzyme catalyzes the first step in the biosynthesis of the essential amino acids valine, leucine and isoleucine.
 The mode of action of a couple of herbicides is based on the interruption of this enzyme.
 Interruption will result in disruption of the formation of the amino acids causing the plant to die.
 Mutations in the als gene have resulted in an increased tolerance for these herbicides because the affinity between enzyme and herbicide is decreased in this way.